jhutchinsnh/jhutchinsnh.github.io/monitoring-system/index.md

 ## README

+[MonitoringSystem.py](https://github.com/jhutchinsnh/jhutchinsnh.github.io/tree/master/monitoring-system) requires Python 2.7+ and mysql-connector-python.

-Modify docker-compose.yml to mount its volume in a preferred location.
+To run the MySQL container, modify `docker-compose.yml` to mount its volume in a preferred location.
 If using Windows, run the following before modifying the location:

 	SET COMPOSE_CONVERT_WINDOWS_PATHS=1